knuckleswtf/scribe-js/docs/documenting/index.md

 ```

 ## Excluding endpoints from the documentation
-You can exclude endpoints from the documentation by using the `@hideFromAPIDocumentation` tag in the method or class doc block.
+You can exclude endpoints from the documentation by using the `@hideFromApiDocs` tag in the relevant doc block (on the route declaration).
 Scribe will not extract any information about the route or add it to the generated docs.